dsp2003/clef/README.md

  - (Core) Lava + Liquid Slime => Magma rock

 + [M] Renamed "Coffee Seed" into "Raw Coffee Beans".
 You can roast them in Microwave or Campfire and get consumable "Coffee Beans"

++ [R] Glass Coffee Mug can be crafted via Crafting Table for 2 Glass Blocks

++ [R] Steel Spoon can be crafted via Metalwork Station for 1 Steel Bar

++ [R] Liquid Coffee can be crafted via Coffee Machine for 1 Coffee Beans

++ [R] Coffee-related questline will be given by Human Survivor at the Outpost after completion of his "Rent Well Spent" quest (no progress requirements)

 + [F] Toy (Lego) Blocks no longer fall when placed.
 Now it's possible to build colourful plastic castles